Psivant/stormmsite/docs/tutorials/tutorial_ii.md

 in each generator, which jumps forward 2^96^ steps in Xoroshiro128+ and 2^192^ steps in Xoshiro256++.

-Four billion long jumps can (theoretically) be taken in Xoroshiro128+ and billions upon billions in Xoshiro256++, but according to the author the Xoroshiro128+ generator should not be used to generate thousands of streams of random numbers, as the different segments of the generator cannot all be guaranteed to hold without detectable correlations.
+Four billion long jumps can (in theory) be taken in Xoroshiro128+ and billions upon billions in Xoshiro256++, but according to the author the Xoroshiro128+ generator should not be used to generate thousands of streams of random numbers, as the different segments of the generator cannot all be guaranteed to hold without detectable correlations.